 “If I could have the ideal world, I’d like to have a partner who’s making as much as I am—someone who’s ambitious and likes to achieve.
 [But] if it can’t be equal, I would be the breadwinner and be there for helping with homework at night.”

 And this is what women think of that:

-Alas, what appears to be a happy convergence between men’s and women’s ideals–both are egalitarians–can turn into an intractable situation: a man who won’t give up his role as the breadwinner and a woman who would rather do anything than be a housewife.
+Alas, what appears to be a happy convergence between men’s and women’s ideals—both are egalitarians—can turn into an intractable situation: men who won’t give up their roles as breadwinners and women who would rather do anything than be housewives.